Beginners January 15, 2026 • 11 min read

 The Upper Shadow (Wick)

 The thin line extending above the body is called the upper wick or upper shadow.
 It marks the highest price reached during that candle's time period.
 A long upper wick is a powerful signal: it means price pushed higher at some point, but sellers stepped in and drove it back down before the candle closed.
-That rejection from the top tells you sellers are active at those price levels — and it's worth paying attention to.

 The Lower Shadow (Tail)